yoshakami/plt0/README.md

 ## future updates:
-Change "Auto" to "Encode" and create a "Decode" Layout Allow colour picker on the bottom rainbow image on paint layout Add "Range Fit" and maybe other CMPR algorithms make a "How to use" image, and test everything (every option, every combination, find anything that breaks the program) add french description.txt
+Change "Auto" to "Encode" and create a "Decode" Layout <br>
+Allow colour picker on the bottom rainbow image on paint layout <br>
+Add "Range Fit" and maybe other CMPR algorithms <br>
+make a "How to use" image, and test everything (every option, every combination, find anything that breaks the program) <br>
+add french description.txt <br>

 ## version history
 v0.1: support for all palette formats